Metra Electric District: Service

 On Saturdays, Metra operates 41 roundtrip trains on the line, including 21 on the main line to University Park, 16 trains on the South Chicago branch, and four on the Blue Island branch.

 On Sunday and holidays, Metra operates 22 trains on the line, with 12 roundtrips operating on the main line to University Park and 10 trains operating on the South Chicago branch.
 Service on the Blue Island branch is suspended during these times.

-The Electric District has more frequent service than any other Metra line.